Serrof/swiftt/README.md

 ## Origins of the TDA
 Note that the TDA is sometimes referred to simply as Differential Algebra in the literature.
 However, it is not to be confused with the eponym branch of mathematics.
-In some papers, it is instead called Jet Transport.
+Some people even call it Jet Transport in the context of dynamical systems [7].

 The TDA was introduced in the seminal work of Berz in the late 1980s (see for example [1, 2]), for application in particle physics.
 As far as multivariate AD is concerned, it can be seen as a generalization both to multiple variables and high order of the so-called dual numbers.
-In a way, the TDA is the pinnacle of calculus, whose invention is attributed independently to Leibniz and Newton (although only rigorously defined much later by Cauchy [7]).
+In a way, the TDA is the pinnacle of calculus, whose invention is attributed independently to Leibniz and Newton (although only rigorously defined much later by Cauchy [8]).

 Since the 2010s, some researchers have been applying the TDA to astrodynamics (often in collaboration with Berz himself, cf. [6]), eventually leading the author to come across it.